DoogeJ/OpenAITelegramBot/README.md

 This bot uses the OpenAI API and a GPT model of your choice from [https://platform.openai.com/docs/models](https://platform.openai.com/docs/models).

+Once the bot is running you can use the `/status`-command to get some configuration and memory information.

 ![An example of the bot running](james.png)

 ## Requirements